-you record the revenue only after it’s earned or recognized.
-Accountants use the term “revenue recognition” to identify and report how much of the deferred revenue is recognized.
+In accrual-based accounting you record the revenue only after it’s earned or recognized.
+Accountants use revenue recognition principle to identify and report how much of the deferred revenue is recognized, especially in SaaS Accounting.

 Suppose customer X signs up for the “Scale-up” annual plan on January 1st by paying $6,588.
 Your accountant will record the transaction in your company's journal entry as:

 This entry has not touched your company's balance sheet yet.
 When closing the books for January, your accountant will be creating your monthly financial statements.
 At that time, the accountant will debit the deferred revenue of $549 from your credited revenue.

 This reduces your deferred revenue by $549 from $6,688 to $6,139 in January’s book closing statement.
 This method will continue as you recognize $549 every month from your deferred revenue balance until it reaches 0.

 As mentioned above, deferred revenue is considered a liability, not an asset.
 Here are a few reasons why that’s the case.

 You still owe your customers the required service/goods that should be provided for the completed transaction.
 So it cannot be counted as revenue just because it shows in your bank records.
 If your customer wishes to terminate the service before the unfulfilled period of subscription, you’ll need to return the sum for that period.
 (For example: if they terminate the subscription after 5 months, the money should be returned for the remaining 7 months)